litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/glossary.md

 ## Terminology Changes

-With the latest release of LitmusChaos the following terminilogies have been changed:
+With the latest release of LitmusChaos 3.0.0 the following terminologies have been changed:

 <table>
 <tr>
-  <th>Old terminlogy</th>
+  <th>Old terminology</th>
-  <th>Updated terminlogy</th>
+  <th>Updated terminology</th>
 </tr>
 <tr>
 <td>Chaos Experiment</td>